go.to/

 Golden Kids in West Germany

-All the three members of Golden Kids released several singles in West Germany.
-The most successful of them all was Helena who even released two albums in West Germany as well as in East Germany where she became quite a big star during the 1970s.
+All the three members of Golden Kids released several solo singles in West Germany.
+The most successful of them all was Helena who even released several albums in both West and East Germany.
 Golden Kids released two singles in West Germany and recorded a TV special for Hessischer Rundfunk in Frankfurt in 1969.
 The first single featured the songs "Wo ist der Clown" and "Wir leben mit dem Sonnenschein".
 The latter song was the German version of Helena's hit : "Chytila jsem na pasece motylka" which was cover of "I Only Wanna Be With You".

 The second single released by Golden Kids in West Germany contained the songs "No" and "Was vorbei ist".
 The song "No" was the German version of Golden Kids' very first hit "Hej, pane zajici" (feat Marta and Helena).
 "Was vorbei ist" was the German version of Vaclav Neckar's hit "Dobra zprava".

-Golden Kids appeared in several West German TV shows singing their hits before the decision about split up taken by Czechoslovakian socialist party and goverment was taken at the beginning of 1970.
+Golden Kids appeared in several West German TV shows singing their hits before the decision about split up taken by Czechoslovakian socialist party and government was taken at the beginning of 1970.

 Tva mala Jane - Your little Jane - the single